 Shah is a first-year business management student who lives in residence, while Elsayed is a first-year computer engineering student who commutes from Mississauga, Ont.
 Despite living over 40 kilometres away from each other, they’ve been dating since Fall 2022.

-In the summer before starting at TMU, the couple met through the app Patio, which is an app designed to help people who are attending the same universities and colleges meet each other.
+Patio, which is an app designed to help people who are attending the same universities and colleges meet each other.
 Quickly thereafter they moved their conversation to Instagram.

 After getting to know each other over Instagram for two months, the pair quickly grew fond of each other and went out of their way to spend more time together in-person.
 This included making plans to be on the same flight back to Canada after they separately visited Dubai and India over the summer.
 Elsayed drove from Dubai to Abu-Dhabi and booked the seat next to Shah in order to catch the same connecting flight home that she was on.